sudhanshu-singh22/Calculator/README.md

 User-friendly interface with responsive design.
 Supports addition, subtraction, multiplication, and division.
 Includes functionality for percentage calculations.
-Clear and All Clear (AC) buttons for managing calculations.
+Clear and All Clear (AC) buttons for managing calculations.<br>
-Technologies Used
+Technologies Used:-
 HTML5
 CSS3
 JavaScript